-In SaaS, the software & the applications associated with it are centrally located on the cloud server, and users can access them via a thin client connecting application, i.e., using a web browser.
+In SaaS, the software & the applications associated with it are centrally located on the cloud server.
+Users can access them via a thin client connecting application, i.e., using a web browser.

 The SaaS provides various applications such as: